Plane with 72 people on board crashes in Nepal

 The pilots tried to take the plane away from the village

-According to the Nepalese edition Online Khabar, the pilots of the crashed ATR 72 managed to take the plane away from the settlement before the crash.
+According to the Nepalese edition Online Khabar, before the crash, the pilots of the crashed ATR 72 managed to take the plane away from the village.
 According to eyewitnesses, the plane could have crashed into the old airport in Pokhara if the pilots had been even a minute late.

 Local residents suggest that the aircraft commander specifically sent the liner to the gorge of the Seti River.